fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/lectures/tools.md

 tutorial" will probably do you just fine.
 Additionally, if you have a task you know you want to do, Googling or using something like ChatGPT will probably work too.
 For example, say you want to know how to count the number of lines in a file, you could Google "count words in file on Linux."
-You are also encouraged to post in Discord if you have any questions, or even if you just come across something interesting that you think others might find useful.
+You are also encouraged to post in Slack if you have any questions, or even if you just come across something interesting that you think others might find useful.